Northeastern-Development/branding/plugins/wp-cerber/readme.txt

 * New: Added code to avoid possible conflict between Custom login URL and REST API.
 * New: Italian translation has been added, thanks to Francesco Venuti.
 * Bug fixed: WordPress database error: Table '...cerber_lab_net' doesn't exist.

-= 4.9 =
-* New: Additional details will be logged and displayed on the Activity page: the URL of a request and decision the plugin engine had made.
-* New: Added a nice panel with performance indicators showing key events and plugin performance in the last 24 hours.
-* New: To improve reliability self check-up code has been added.
-* New: Polish translation has been added, thanks to Wojciech Górski.
-* New: On a multisite WP installation scheduled tasks will be executed once per hour for the entire network: there will no excess SQL queries when the plugin executes hourly cron tasks.
-* Bug fixed: The language for visible reCAPTCHA doesn't set according to the site language setting.
-It's always English.

 == Other Notes ==